Kaizawa Toru

-Born in 1958 in Nibutani, Biratori, Hokkaido.
-Raised in an environment surrounded by craftspeople including his father, the late Tsutomu Kaizawa, a traditional artisan, and his younger brother, the late Koji Kaizawa, a woodcarver.
-One of his great-grandfathers was Utorentoku Kaizawa, one of the two renowned master craftsmen of the Meiji era.
+Born in 1958 in Nibutani, Biratori Town, Hokkaido.
+Raised in an environment surrounded by craftspeople including his father, the late Kaizawa Tsutomu, a traditional artisan, and his younger brother, the late Kaizawa Koji, a woodcarver.
+One of his great-grandfathers was Kaizawa Utorentoku, one of the two renowned master craftsmen of the Meiji era.

 Since 2001, he has been developing the “Jufu” series—woodcarvings with fabric-like texture and flow, combining artistic expression and ornamental beauty.
 He later released the “IDENTITY” series, which portrays the Ainu living in the modern era, and “UKOUK / Canon,” a work using the hands of multigenerational Ainu women singing upopo in a round, expressing the hope that Ainu traditions continue into the future.

-His work “IWOR-UN-PASE-KAMUY,” an owl sculpture, is exhibited at minapa (a cultural space in Sapporo), and “ape-huci-kamuy” is on permanent display at the National Ainu Museum in Shiraoi.
+His work “IWOR-UN-PASE-KAMUY,” an owl sculpture, is exhibited at minapa (a cultural space in Sapporo), and “ape-huci-kamuy” is on permanent display at the National Ainu Museum in Shiraoi Town.

 Internationally, his works are also part of the permanent collections at the British Museum, National Museum of Scotland, and the Pitt Rivers Museum at the University of Oxford, earning acclaim both in Japan and abroad.